 Equity price risk is the risk of unfavourable changes in the fair values of equity instruments as a result of changes in the value of individual shares.
 The equity price risk exposure arises from the Fund's investments in equity securities.
 The Fund's investments are susceptible to market price risk arising from uncertainties about future prices.
-The Board manages this risk through diversification of its investment portfolio in terms of industry concentration.
+The Board manages this risk through diversification of its investment portfolio in terms of geographical distribution and/or industry concentration.
+The Fund only exposed to equity price risk.